Immunisation and vaccination

 Respiratory syncytial virus (RSV)

-• aged 75 to 79 (your GP will send an RSV vaccination invite)
+• Anyone aged 75 to 79 (your GP will send an vaccination invite).

 MMR vaccine vaccine